TOT Public Company Limited: Early history

-The first use of the telephone in Thailand began during the reign of King Rama V in 1881 with a telephone line constructed between the Bangkok, and Paknam, in Samut Prakan, a short distance south of Bangkok along the Chao Phraya River.
+The first use of the telephone in Thailand began during the reign of King Rama V in 1881 with a telephone line constructed between Bangkok, and Paknam, in Samut Prakan, a short distance south of Bangkok along the Chao Phraya River.
 Its purpose was to inform Bangkok of the arrival and departure of ships at Paknam.

 The Telephone Organization of Thailand was founded by the Thai government on 24 February 1954.
-A state enterprise under the Ministry of Transport and Communications, it incorporated the Telephone Technician Unit under The Post and Telegraph Department.
+A state enterprise under the Ministry of Transport and Communications, it incorporated the Telephone Technician Unit under the Post and Telegraph Department.
 It originally had 732 staff members and a budget of 50 million baht.
 The TOT provided telephone services in the Bangkok metropolis, which included Wat Lieb, Bang Rak, Ploenchit, and Sam Sen Exchanges.

-TOT was transformed from a state-owned enterprise under the control of the Transport and Communication Ministry to a public company named TOT Corporation Public on 31 July 2002.
+TOT was transformed from a state-owned enterprise under the control of the Transport and Communication Ministry to a public company named TOT Corporation PCL. on 31 July 2002.